 Chickadees aren’t particular about the type of feeder you put out.
 It’s much more important to consider where you put the feeder.

 Chickadees like having a tree or bush nearby they can fly back and forth to.
-As previously mentioned, Chickadees prefer to quickly snag a seed at my feeders before flying to a nearby spruce tree.
+As previously mentioned, Chickadees prefer to snag a seed at feeders before flying away.

-It can be helpful to put a feeder under or near any other natural cover you have so that the birds feel safer from predators when they visit.
-My options are limited with my feeders hanging from an apartment balcony, but I’m happy there’s natural cover with me being on the first floor.
+It’s helpful to put a feeder under or near any other natural cover you have so that the birds feel safer from predators when they visit.

 4. Have a Water Source/Bird Bath

-This tip applies to any bird you’re looking to attract to your yard and can be especially important if you’re in a cold climate region in the winter.
+This tip applies to any bird you’re looking to attract to your yard and is especially important if you’re in a cold climate region in the winter.
 Most of the water freezes and consuming snow for water can cost birds a lot of precious energy and body heat.

 Offer a bird bath with a heater, and your yard will quickly become a beacon for thirsty birds (including chicakdees!) who need a drink or bath.